 * consider all dogs that throw sas as a probable carrier

-9- continue to submit samples to the study and hope the DNA market for testing is found soon
+9- continue to submit samples to the study and hope the DNA marker for testing is found soon

 To submit a sample contact lab at link lower down on this page